 α = adjustment factor for differences in bioavailability via the route of administration by which the critical effect was observed and the route by which it will be applied (e.g. dermal or ocular).
-It may also address interspecies differences in dermal bioavailability.

-The surface limit could therefore be calculated by dividing the ADE by the standard surface area used for the evaluation of contaminated surfaces (100 cm^2):
+The surface limit could therefore be calculated by dividing the ADE by the standard surface area used for the evaluation of contaminated surfaces (100 cm2):

-$TLV-SL = ADE/100 \text{ cm}^2$
+$$TLV-SL = ADE/100 cm^2$$

 For some chemical substances, the TLV-SL may also be derived using the dose permitted over 8 hours at the TLV-TWA, expressed in mg per day.
-In its simplest form the calculation could be as follows:
+In its simplest form, the calculation could be as follows:

-TLV-SL = (TLV-TWA x V)/(SA x α)
+$$TLV-SL = (TLV-TWA \times V)/(SA \times \alpha)$$